 Since not all organizational objectives have equal importance, you will need to complete driver prioritization so Project Server can make appropriate suggestions when doing a portfolio analysis.
 There are two types of driver prioritizations: calculated and manual.

-You need two different types of driver prioritizations because in some cases you will want to compare driver to driver and let the software calculate a scale of importance.
+Two different types of driver prioritizations are necessary because in some cases you will want to compare driver to driver and let the software calculate a scale of importance.
 In other cases you may want to enforce an executive preference.
 Should you choose to enforce an executive preference, you will need to use the manual driver prioritization type.
 Both of these types are explained further in upcoming topics.

 Creating New Manual Prioritization

 Project Server allows you to establish your own unique process for prioritizing business drivers by creating a manual process.
 When you create a manual prioritization, you specify a priority value for each driver.
-This allows you to create a prioritization that meets the needs of an executive, team or department.
-Be sure that whatever driver you give the highest value to is actually the most important business driver in relationship to the other drivers selected for the prioritization.
+Doing this allows you to create a prioritization that meets the needs of an executive, team, or department.
+Be sure that whatever driver you give the highest value to is actually the most important business driver in relation to the other drivers selected for the prioritization.

-Priority values must total 100%.
-If you fail to achieve 100%, the system will make adjustments to result in a total of 100%.
-The overall concept is very simple: each driver prioritization is compiled to score up to 100%.
+Priority values must total 100 percent.
+If you fail to achieve 100 percent, the system will make adjustments to result in a total of 100 percent.
+The overall concept is very simple: Each driver prioritization is compiled to score up to 100 percent.
 This gives an overall ranking for all drivers that equal the maximum rating or ranking.

-In many cases organizations will return and fine tune the percentages either up or down as the portfolio of work is evaluated in order to achieve a more realistic ranking system for new project proposals.
+In many cases, organizations will return and fine-tune the percentages either up or down as the portfolio of work is evaluated in order to achieve a more realistic ranking system for new project proposals.
+This next image, shows the prioritization of drivers.
+It is good to note that as the Portfolio rating and ranking process is going on, that many organizations come back in and tune these over and over again until each scenario and driver is giving good overall ranking of projects.

-Figure 9.11: Prioritizing drivers (Source: Advisicon) (09-11-prioritizingDrivers.tif)
+Figure 9.11 Prioritizing Drivers (09-11-prioritizingDrivers.tif)[AU: insert text ref. to figure]

+Source: Advisicon

 To create a new manual prioritization:

-1. On the Quick Launch click Driver Prioritization.
+1. On the Quick Launch, click Driver Prioritization.

-2. On the Ribbon, in the Prioritizations group click New.
+2. On the ribbon, in the Prioritizations group, click New.

-3. In the Name and Description section, enter the Name and Description.
+3. In the Name and Description section, enter the name and description.

-4. Optional – in the Department section, select a Department from the Select Value button.
+4. Optional: In the Department section, select a Department from the Select Value button.

 5. In the Prioritization Type section, select Manual.